Fernandocgomez/vscode-extensions.angular-toolbox/README.md

 - Intelligent file placement within your project structure
 - Command palette and right-click context menu integration

-Future updates will include AI-powered test generation integration to help you achieve better code coverage with less effort.

 Save time and maintain consistency across your Angular projects by standardizing how your team creates new code elements.

 ## Requirements